Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Proofs of all results

+\begin{restatable}{theorem}{JammingPR} (Informal) Tasks 1 and 2 can both be achieved in a classical theory that realises jamming correlations, without violating NSS and using the assistance of an additional agent, Bob.
+Alice and Charlie only send classical communication to Bob, and exchange no communication otherwise.
+In particular, the maximally non-classical, PR box correlations can be generated in this manner. \end{restatable}

-{\bf Causal model.} Consider the causal structure of Figure~\ref{fig: JamPRcausal}, where $\Lambda$ is unobserved and all other nodes are observed.
-Suppose that all nodes correspond to classical binary variables and consider the classical causal model where $\Lambda$ is uniformly distributed, $X=\Lambda$, $B=A.C$ and $Z=\Lambda\oplus B$.
-This is precisely the jamming causal model presented in \cite{VilasiniColbeckPRL} (which is defined on $X$, $Z$, $B$ and $\Lambda$) with the addition of the parentless nodes $A$ and $C$ which causally influence $B$.
+To show this we use the causal structure of Figure~\ref{fig: JamPRcausal}, in which $\Lambda$ is unobserved and all other nodes are observed, and all the nodes correspond to binary classical variables.
+In the causal model, we take $\Lambda$ to be uniformly distributed, $Z=\Lambda$, $B=A.C$ and $X=\Lambda\oplus B$.
+This is the jamming causal model presented in~\cite{VilasiniColbeckPRL} (which is defined on $X$, $Z$, $B$ and $\Lambda$) with the addition of the parentless nodes $A$ and $C$, which causally influence $B$.
 This leads to the PR box correlations $X\oplus Z=A.C$, as in Protocol~\ref{protocol: jamming}.
-Moreover, this model involves jamming correlations between $B$, $X$ and $Z$ since the conditions in~\eqref{eq: jamming} are satisfied: $B=X\oplus Z$ ensures the first condition and $\Lambda$ being uniform ensures the last two.
+Moreover, this model involves jamming correlations between $B$, $X$ and $Z$ since the conditions in Eqs.~\eqref{eq: jamming1}--~\eqref{eq: jamming3} are satisfied: $B=X\oplus Z$ ensures the first condition and $\Lambda$ being uniform ensures the last two.

-We can modify the above causal model by including a ``noise'' variable.
+[Note that a wider range of correlations can be generated by modifying the causal model to include a ``noise'' variable.
 For instance, defining $\Lambda=(E,F)$ where $E$ is uniformly distributed, we can have $X=E$, $B=A.C$ and $Z=E\oplus F\oplus B$ and, by varying the distribution over $F$, we can generate other (possibly quantum) correlations as well.
-The given model is asymmetric as there is only an influence of $B$ on $Z$ and not on $X$, but it can be symmetrised, for instance by including influences from $B$ to $X$ and $Z$ and considering the following functional dependences where we include an additional symmetrising variable in $\Lambda$: $\Lambda:=(E,F,G)$ with $E$ and $G$ uniform, $B=A.C$, $X=E\oplus(G\oplus 1).(F\oplus B)$, $Z=E\oplus G.(F\oplus B)$.
+The given model is asymmetric as there is only an influence of $B$ on $Z$ and not on $X$, but it can be symmetrised, for instance by including influences from $B$ to $X$ and $Z$ and considering the following functional dependences where we include an additional symmetrising variable in $\Lambda$: $\Lambda:=(E,F,G)$ with $E$ and $G$ uniform, $B=A.C$, $X=E\oplus(G\oplus 1).(F\oplus B)$, $Z=E\oplus G.(F\oplus B)$.]

-{\bf Compatibility with the space-time configurations.} The only remaining part of the proof is to show that the causal model describing this protocol is compatible with both the space-time embeddings of Figures~\ref{fig:JamPRsptime1} and~\ref{fig:JamPRsptime2}, which would show that the protocol in both these space-time configurations can be described by an NSS theory (cf.\ Definition~\ref{definition: NSS}) and hence that an NSS theory which is fully classical at an underlying level can perfectly achieve both tasks.
+\begin{theorem}(Formal) Consider the causal structure of Figure~\ref{fig: JamPRcausal} and the causal model described above.
+For each of Embeddings~1 and~2 (Definitions~\ref{def: emb1} and \ref{def: emb2}), there exist locations for the variables in the model compatible with the embedding, together with a location for the variable $B$ such that the embedded model satisfies NSS. \end{theorem}